New Art Examiner: History

-At the time of the New Art Examiner 's launch in October 1973, Chicago was "an art backwater" according to Artnet's Victor Cassidy.
+At the time of the New Art Examiners launch in October 1973, Chicago was "an art backwater", according to Artnet's Victor Cassidy.
 Artists who wished to be taken seriously left Chicago for New York City, and apart from a few local phenomena, such as the Hairy Who, little attention was given to Chicago art and artists.
 For the generations of artists who grew up reading the New Art Examiner, it provided a unique vantage point outside the artistic mainstream.

 According to Terri Griffith and Kathryn Born, the New Art Examiner was "the only successful art magazine ever to come out of Chicago."
 It enjoyed a nearly three-decade long run, and since its founding in 1973 by Jane Addams Allen and Derek Guthrie, no art periodical published in the Windy City has lasted longer or has achieved the critical mass of readers and admirers that it did.
 Editor Jane Addams Allen, an art historian who studied under Harold Rosenberg at the University of Chicago and a relative of progressive reformer Jane Addams, was influential in developing new writers who later became significant on the New York scene and encouraged a writing style that was lively, personal, and honestly critical.
 It is cited by its creator as the largest art magazine of the time outside of New York.

-Called "a stalwart of the Chicago scene" by Art in America the New Art Examiner was conceived to counter this bias and was almost the only art magazine to give any attention to Chicago and Midwestern artists (Dialogue magazine, which covered Midwestern art exclusively, was founded in Detroit in 1978, but it has also ceased publication).
+Called "a stalwart of the Chicago scene" by Art in America, the New Art Examiner was conceived to counter this bias, and was almost the only art magazine to give any attention to Chicago and Midwestern artists (Dialogue magazine, which covered Midwestern art exclusively, was founded in Detroit in 1978, but it has also ceased publication).

-The critics and artists who wrote for the New Art Examiner, included Devonna Pieszak, Fred Camper, Jan Estep, Ann Wiens, Bill Stamets, Michael A. Weinstein, Adam Green, Robert Storr, Carol Diehl, Jerry Saltz, Eleanor Heartney, Betty McCasland, Carol Squiers, Janet Koplos, Vince Carducci, Danielle Probst, and Mark Staff Brandl.
+Critics and artists who wrote for the New Art Examiner included Devonna Pieszak, Fred Camper, Jan Estep, Ann Wiens, Bill Stamets, Michael A. Weinstein, Adam Green, Robert Storr, Carol Diehl, Jerry Saltz, Eleanor Heartney, Betty McCasland, Carol Squiers, Janet Koplos, Vince Carducci, Danielle Probst, Buzz Spector, and Mark Staff Brandl.

 Criticisms

 Over the next three decades Chicago's art scene flourished, with new museums, more art dealers, and increased art festivals, galleries, and alternative spaces.
-Critics asserted that the New Art Examiner "ignored, opposed or belittled" Chicago's artistic developments, that it was overly politicized, overloaded with jargon, and did not serve the Chicago or midwest arts communities.
+Critics asserted that the New Art Examiner "ignored, opposed or belittled" Chicago's artistic developments, that it was overly politicized and overloaded with jargon, and did not serve the Chicago or midwest arts communities.